 Ground broken on New England Heritage Homes development in Codman Square

 Mayor Martin J. Walsh today joined Codman Square Neighborhood Development Corporation, the Talbot Norfolk Triangle (TNT) Neighbors United, elected officials and residents for the groundbreaking of New England Heritage Homes.
 The $7 million, transit-oriented development, will create 16 mixed-income homes in Codman Square, Dorchester.
-The project is part of a larger community effort to target development opportunities near existing and planned stops on the MBTA Fairmount commuter rail line.
+The project is part of a larger community effort to target development opportunities near existing and planned stops on the MBTA Fairmount commuter rail line."I'm very proud of how we've harnessed the strength of Boston's economy to create more affordable homes for our residents, and have transformed these former lots into new homes for families," said Mayor Walsh.
+"As our population and economy grow, projects like these are very important to our housing strategy.
+I want to thank the Codman Square Neighborhood Development Corporation and neighbors for their dedication to this project and their commitment to our communities."

 Once completed in the fall of 2019, the new development will offer 16 housing units affordable to middle-class households earning 100% Area Median Income (AMI) or below.
 The project will have a green design and construction that meets LEED Silver Certifiable standards, and will consist of two single-family homes and 14 single-family duplex homes.
 The parcels, which include two City-owned vacant lots, are located within Dorchester's Eco-Innovation District (EID), and are within a quarter mile of the MBTA Talbot Ave Station on the Fairmount Line.